hdShang/arxiv-daily/docs/cs-AI/2025-05-22/papers/250516928v2-beyond-needles-in-the-embodied-haystack-environment-architecture-and.md

 ---
 layout: default
-title: Beyond Needle(s) in the Embodied Haystack: Environment, Architecture, and Training Considerations for Long Context Reasoning
+title: "Beyond Needle(s) in the Embodied Haystack: Environment, Architecture, and Training Considerations for Long Context Reasoning"
 ---

 # Beyond Needle(s) in the Embodied Haystack: Environment, Architecture, and Training Considerations for Long Context Reasoning